AathreyaG/reactai-starter/solution.md

 @enduml
 ```

-This comprehensive architecture is designed to ensure scalability, maintainability, and alignment with business goals for the GSA Global Supply catalog application.
+This comprehensive architecture ensures the application is scalable, maintainable, and aligned with business goals for the GSA Global Supply catalog application.